collapsed-stacks/startups/questions/5639/what-can-you-do-to-mitigate-chargebacks-as-a-middleman-business.md

 - tagged: `payment`
 - score: 2

-<p>When using paypal as the main means of processing payments there is always a risk of someone attempting a chargeback.</p>
+When using paypal as the main means of processing payments there is always a risk of someone attempting a chargeback.

-<p>What can I do to lower the chances of chargebacks from people who had every intention of scamming in the beginning?</p>
+What can I do to lower the chances of chargebacks from people who had every intention of scamming in the beginning?

 ## Answer 5640